ram-nivas234/kind-cluster-setup/Readme.md

 Use kubectl to interact with the cluster:

 kubectl cluster-info

+#That's it your cluster has been setup you can start working on it

 4. Setting Up the Kubernetes Dashboard
 Deploy the Dashboard Apply the Kubernetes Dashboard manifest: